 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Tonya Harding (Margot Robbie) has had a difficult life.
 Her mother (Allison Janney) was abusive and pushed her far too hard to become a competitive figure skater.
-Tonya does not come from a wealthy family, unlike most of the girls she has had to compete against, and seems to consistently be held back due to her appearance and lack of wealth.
+Tonya does not come from a wealthy family, unlike most of the girls she has had to compete against, and she has consistently been held back due to her appearance and lack of wealth.
 The one good thing in her life is the man she loves.

-Tonya met Jeff (Sebastian Stan) when she was young, and he seemed to be the only source of light in Tonya’s life (well, that and her incredible talent of figure skating).
-It was hard to find someone as skilled as Tonya was on the ice, but she was consistently held back because she did not come from a wealthy family.
-Despite this incredible adversity, her talent took her to the olympics.
-However, her name will forever be plagued by a tragic incident that happened to one of her top competitors.
+Tonya met Jeff (Sebastian Stan) when she was young, and he seemed to be the only source of light in Tonya’s life.
+It was hard to find someone as skilled as Tonya was on the ice, but she has faced her share of adversity.
+Despite this, her talent took her to the Olympics, but her name will forever be plagued by a tragic incident that happened to one of her top competitors.
 Many blamed Tonya for injuring her competition in an effort to solidify her chances of winning the gold, but the truth is far more complicated than it seems on the surface.
 There are varying accounts of what happened and who was involved, but there is no doubt that Tonya Harding’s name will go down in history.

 The Pros & Cons

 Tonya Harding (+6pts)